 Ad Formats: Being exclusively native advertising, RevContent offers the option for sponsored content and video ads.
 These are displayed in widgets hosted on publisher sites.

-Price: Many bill RevContent as a cheap PPC option, which, compared to Google Ads it is.
-In general it is on a par roughly with Taboola/Outbrain.
+Price: Many bill RevContent as a cheap PPC option, which, compared to Google Ads, it is.
+In general, it is on par roughly with Taboola/Outbrain.
 An average CPM is around $0.44 but can go up to around $3.